-* Only AI programs offered by Computing Departments/Schools/Colleges are shown
+* Only AI programs offered by Computer Science Departments/Schools/Colleges are shown, see FAQ for more information

 Right now, our software works best with program websites that are easily discoverable via web navigation and have either a tabular curriculum structure or an accordion-style layout; meaning the full list of courses is presented in a table or in expandable sections where content appears when clicked.